pyOpenSci/pyopensci.github.io/_posts/2022-11-21-what-makes-a-python-package-healthy.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">it is the equivalent of when a small bakery gets written up in the New York Times, has a huge influx of customers, and collapses under the weight of demand.
 I think it&#39;s an outcome we don&#39;t think about enough ahead of time</p>&mdash; Chris Holdgraf (@choldgraf) <a href="https://twitter.com/choldgraf/status/1578305233611915264?ref_src=twsrc%5Etfw">October 7, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-> But I need atleast 5 (thousand) croissants, now.
+> But I need at least 5 (thousand) croissants, now.
 ANDDDD so does my friend.

 Juan agrees that a steady stream of issues suggests adoption.
 Especially since opening issues on GitHub suggests that the users have some technical literacy.